Jigglebizz/goodjson/Readme.md

 A call to `gj_parse()` will temporarily allocate a big chunk of memory for the lexer symbols and AST.
 The amount allocated depends on the size of your input string.
 When gj_parse is done, it frees this memory

-the `gjSerializer` is the only object that utilizes construction-destruction symantics in the library.
+the `gjSerializer` is the only object that utilizes RAII semantics in the library.
 The serializer will temporarily allocate string data that can be read using `serializer.getString()`.
 Once the object goes out of scope, the backing string data is freed.

 # custom allocators